-Differential privacy's mathematical definition requires that the result of an analysis of a dataset should be roughly the same with or without the data of any single individual.
-The definition is usually satisfied by adding random noise to the result of a query, ensuring that the added noise masks the contribution of any individual.
-The degree of sameness is defined by the parameter $\varepsilon$ (epsilon).
-The smaller the parameter $\varepsilon$ , the more noise is added, and the more difficult it is to distinguish the contribution of a single individual.
+Differential privacy's mathematical definition is based on the intuition that the distinctive attributes that contribute to an individuals' data privacy cannot be violated by the analysis of a dataset that does not contain that individual's data.
+As a result, the mathematical definition of differential privacy is based on the idea of bounding the ratio of information gain possible from an analysis of a dataset with and without the data of any possible single individual.
+The definition is usually satisfied by adding random noise to the result of a query, ensuring that the added noise masks that hypothetical individual's contribution.
+The degree of sameness is defined by the parameter $\varepsilon$ (epsilon) or $\rho$ (rho).
+The smaller the parameter $\varepsilon$ or $\rho$ , the more noise is added, and the more difficult it is to distinguish the contribution of a single individual.
 The result is increased privacy for all individuals - both those in the sample and those in the population from which the sample is drawn who are not present in the dataset.
-The research literature describes differential privacy being used to solve a variety of tasks, including statistical analysis, machine learning, and data sanitization [38].
+The research literature describes differential privacy being used to solve a variety of tasks, including statistical analysis, machine learning, and data sanitization [51].
+However, the theory and practice of differential privacy is still in their infancy, and at present, they are not sufficiently well-developed enough to produce privacy-protecting synthetic microdata that preserve interactions between more than a few independent variables.

 Differential privacy can be implemented in an online query system or in a batch mode in which an entire dataset is de-identified at one time.
-In common usage, the phrase "differential privacy" is used to describe both the formal mathematical framework for evaluating privacy loss and for algorithms that provably provide those privacy guarantees.
+In common usage, the phrase "differential privacy" is used to describe both the formal mathematical framework for evaluating privacy loss and for algorithms that provably provide those formal privacy guarantees.
+Because of the potential for ambiguity, users of differential privacy should clearly state what they mean by the term and what is actually differentially private in their system and data release.